Statistical realism is not evidence that LLMs can estimate treatment effects in social science experiments: Results

-Precision-weighted and multilevel analyses further specified this structural difference.
-Intraclass correlation coefficients (ICC) for country random intercepts increased from 0.8\%-1.6\% for MAE to 11.8\%-16.1\% for absolute ATE error (Fig.~\ref{fig:fig3}c), indicating substantially greater between-country heterogeneity in causal evaluations.
-ICCs were amplified in causal evaluations in both replication datasets (Spampatti from 0.3\% to 29.2\%, Većkalov from 4.9\% to 53.9\%).
-Permutation tests shuffling responses within country-by-outcome blocks further showed the structural difference between MAE and ATE error was unlikely to arise from block composition alone, in all three datasets (all \textit{p} < 0.001).
-Therefore, descriptive fit and causal fidelity were shaped by different sources of error, so descriptive evaluation alone would miss some of the most consequential sources of causal error.
+Multilevel and permutation analyses further specified this structural difference.
+Intraclass correlation coefficients (ICC) for country random intercepts increased from 0.8\%-1.6\% for MAE to 11.8\%-16.1\% for absolute ATE error (Fig.~\ref{fig:fig3}c), indicating greater between-country heterogeneity in treatment-effect accuracy.
+The amplification was larger in the replication datasets (Spampatti: 0.3\% to 29.2\%, Većkalov: 4.9\% to 53.9\%).
+Permutation tests shuffling responses within country-by-outcome blocks further showed that the structural difference between MAE and ATE error was unlikely to arise from block composition alone in all three datasets (all \textit{p} < 0.001).
+Statistical realism and treatment-effect accuracy are therefore shaped by different sources of error, and evaluation confined to statistical realism misses the structure that drives treatment-effect accuracy.